Introduction

 Several explainers present compelling examples of fluent generation , , .
 Demonstration success does not guarantee production reliability.
 Brown et al. quantify this gap precisely: in an initial experiment, participants achieved only 52 percent accuracy in identifying GPT-3-generated news articles, barely above chance, while the same outputs still contained factual inaccuracies invisible to casual readers .
 Sanu et al. identify knowledge cutoffs and context-length constraints as structural reliability limits that no amount of prompted fluency can overcome .
 Explainability suffers when organizations deploy from demo narratives without staged reliability testing.

-Actionable recommendation: require staged readiness reviews that include adversarial prompts, out-of-distribution tests, and incident response drills before customer exposure.
+Engineering action: require staged readiness reviews that include adversarial prompts, out-of-distribution tests, and incident response drills before customer exposure.

 9. Build Cross-Functional Ownership from Day One

 These materials span pedagogy, architecture, product practice, and governance research , , , .
 Real deployment extends beyond any single function.
 Security teams need abuse-case visibility, legal teams need rights and liability clarity, platform teams need observability and rollback paths, and risk teams need governance thresholds.
-Ferdaus et al. document that the EU AI Act, NIST’s AI Risk Management Framework, and ISO/IEC 42001 now constitute a regulatory ecosystem that should be designed into systems architecture rather than retrofitted after launch .
+Ferdaus et al. document that the EU AI Act, the AI Risk Management Framework of NIST, and ISO/IEC 42001 now constitute a regulatory ecosystem that should be designed into systems architecture rather than retrofitted after launch .
 In the UK context, cross-sector AI regulation remains an evolving framework, but the data governance baseline has materially shifted through the Data (Use and Access) Act 2025 and staged commencement updates through 2026 , .
 Interpretability and trustworthiness improve when these functions co-design controls instead of reviewing after launch.

-Actionable recommendation: establish a standing AI review board with engineering, security, legal, and risk representation tied to release approvals.
+Engineering action: establish a standing AI review board with engineering, security, legal, and risk representation tied to release approvals.

 UK practice example: SRA-facing internal workflow